lumeland/lume.land/docs/getting-started/page-formats.md

 ## Create pages with Nunjucks

-Nunjucks, the format we have used to create layouts in the previous examples, can also be used to create pages.
+Nunjucks, the format we have used to create layouts in the previous examples, can also be used to create pages directly.
 You only have to create a file with the `.njk` extension.
 For example:

 <lume-code>